 Oktay Kucukdegirmenci graduated from Balikesir University, Department of Political Science and Public Administration in 2015 in Turkey.
 In 2018, he completed his master’s degree at Atilim University, Department of International Relations in Turkey.
 Kucukdegirmneci is continuing his doctorate studies in the Department of International Politics at Shandong University, China. kucukdegirmenci, who carries out his studies in Chinese Foreign Policy, Japanese Foreign Policy, sino-Japanese Relations, Sino-Russian Relations and Cold War History.

-Omkar Bhole is a Research Associate at Organization for Research on China and Asia (ORCA).
+Omkar Bhole is a Senior Research Associate at Organization for Research on China and Asia (ORCA).
 He is a Chinese language student and completed Masters in China Studies from Somaiya University, Mumbai.
 He has completed the HSK 4 level of Chinese language proficiency and works as a Chinese language instructor.
 His research interests are China’s foreign policy in Asia, China’s economic transformation and China’s domestic politics.
-He has previously done an internship at the Institute of Chinese Studies (ICS).
-He has also presented a paper at the 1st All India Conference of East Asian Studies.
-He can be reached @bhole_omkar on Twitter and on his email email@example.com
+He has previously done internships at the Institute of Chinese Studies (ICS) and What China Reads.
+He has also presented a paper at the 1st All India Conference of East Asian Studies and 16th All India Conference on China Studies.
+He can be reached @bhole_omkar on Twitter or him email at email@example.com

 Parimal Saraf is a former research intern at Organisation for Research on China and Asia (ORCA), New Delhi, India.
 He is pursuing his Master's in International Studies from Christ University, Bengaluru.
 He is keenly interested in several conflicts occurring in the Sahel region, East Asia and Latin America and wishes to research their impact on businesses and the economy.